• Skip to primary navigation

 It has a more 'rounded' flavor with a less acidic aftertaste than garlic powder.

-This means that it isn’t as good at enhancing other flavors in your dish.
+This means that it isn't as good at improving other flavors in your dish.

-While you can buy both mushroom and onion powder, they are also fairly straightforward to make yourself.
+While you can buy both mushroom and onion powder, they are also fairly straightforward to make yourself - for fresh onion swaps in recipes, try Spanish onion swap ideas for recipes.

 Simply dehydrate your onions in the oven or use a food dehydrator until they are dried out.